Addison Criminal Defense Lawyer

 Criminal Defense Process

-Despite the individuality that occurs in every situation, most cases follow a common process through the court system.
+Every situation is unique, but most cases follow a common process through the court system:

-Investigation, warrants, and arrest: Each criminal case begins when law enforcement investigates a criminal offense.
+Investigation, warrants, and arrest.
+Each criminal case begins when law enforcement investigates a criminal offense.
 This can involve multiple enforcement agencies.
-Law enforcement may make an arrest immediately after the crime or may take the issue before a judge for a warrant when there is probable cause that you are responsible for the crime in question.
+Law enforcement may make an arrest immediately or take the issue before a judge for a warrant when they have probable cause you are responsible.

-Processing and bond: Processing is also known as “booking.”
-During this process, you are photographed, fingerprinted, and the system is checked for outstanding warrants against you.
-If you have not been arrested for a serious crime, such as capital murder, you are entitled to bail.
+Processing and bond.
+Processing is also known as “booking.”
+During this process, you get photographed, fingerprinted, and checked for outstanding warrants.
+If you have not been arrested for a serious crime, such as capital murder, you could be eligible for bail.

-Preliminary hearing and indictment: If you were arrested for a felony charge, the prosecutor can seek a preliminary hearing before a judge or an indictment before a grand jury.
-In both cases, the prosecutor must present their case and receive a positive response from the judge or grand jury to move forward with an arraignment and trial.
+Preliminary hearing and indictment.
+If you were arrested for a felony charge, the prosecutor could seek a preliminary hearing before a judge or an indictment before a grand jury.
+In both cases, the prosecutor must present their case and receive a positive response from the judge or grand jury to proceed.

-Arraignment: During this court date, you hear the charges that have been filed against you.
-The judge will ask how you plead: guilty, not guilty, not guilty by reason of insanity, or no contest.
+Arraignment.
+You hear the charges filed against you during this court date.
+The judge will ask how you plead: guilty, not guilty, because of insanity, or no contest.

-Discovery: This is a process during which your attorney and the prosecutor have time to see the evidence that both sides have gathered.
-The police are mandated to provide the defendant with any evidence they have gathered and any evidence that shows the defendant is innocent.
+Discovery.
+This is a process during which your attorney and the prosecutor have time to see the evidence that both sides have gathered.
+The police must provide you with any evidence against you or evidence showing you are innocent.

-Negotiations and motions: The prosecutor has the option of opening negotiations with your criminal defense attorney.
+Negotiations and motions.
+The prosecutor can open negotiations with your criminal defense attorney.
 However, this is only an option and not the right of the defendant.
-The prosecutor may engage in negotiations when they believe the defendant has a strong case.
-Your defense attorney may file motions before the judge that ask for specific actions to be taken.
-For example, a motion may be filed to suppress certain evidence or to reduce bail.
+The prosecutor may negotiate when they believe the defendant has a strong case.
+Your defense attorney may file motions before the judge asking the court to take specific actions.
+For example, they could file a motion to suppress certain evidence or reduce bail.

-Sentencing: If you’re found guilty, a final decision about punishment will be announced by the judge.
-This is called sentencing and usually happens at a separate hearing where your criminal defense attorney can provide evidence to influence the judge to reduce the sentence.
+Sentencing.
+If you’re found guilty, the judge will announce a final decision about punishment.
+This is called sentencing.
+It usually happens at a separate hearing where your attorney provides evidence to convince the judge to reduce your sentence.

 What Should I Do If I’m Arrested?

 Under the U.S. Constitution, you have certain rights, even if you have committed a crime.
-After an arrest, it is crucial that you exercise those rights.
+After an arrest, you must exercise those rights.
 This ensures that the system works fairly and your rights are protected.

 You have the right to remain silent, and you have the right to an attorney.
 After an arrest, you are not required to speak to anyone in law enforcement.
-It’s in your best interest to speak with your attorney before speaking with the police.
-They can help ensure that you don’t make any statements that can be used against you later.
+It’s best to speak with your attorney before speaking with the police.
+They can help ensure you don’t make any statements that can be used against you later.

 You have the right to probable cause for search and seizure.
-This means that the police are allowed to do a limited search for things that are in plain sight but cannot do a general search unless there’s probable cause that evidence of a crime exists.
+This means that the police can conduct limited searches for things in plain sight.
+They cannot do a general search unless there’s probable cause for evidence of a crime.

 Choose an Experienced Addison Criminal Defense Lawyer

-The criminal defense lawyers of Rosenthal Kalabus & Therrian have years of experience defending clients against allegations that they committed a variety of different types of crimes.
+The criminal defense lawyers of Rosenthal Kalabus & Therrian have years of experience defending clients against allegations that they committed various crimes.
 If you were wrongfully accused, there could be lifelong consequences.
-It is the prosecutor’s responsibility to prove you have committed a crime, and it’s your legal team’s responsibility to raise doubt in the minds of the jurors.
+It is the prosecutor’s responsibility to prove you have committed a crime, and it’s your legal team’s responsibility to raise doubt in the jurors’ minds.

-If you or a loved one were arrested, contact us immediately for a free, confidential consultation.
+Contact us immediately for a confidential consultation if you or a loved one were arrested.
 You have options.
 You’re not alone in this fight when you have an Addison, Texas, criminal defense lawyer on your side.